Elvis10ten/notes/src/nand.md

 ```
 ---

-Next is the <em>demultiplexer gate</em> which performs the opposite function of a multiplexer: it takes a single input value and routes it to one of two possible outputs, according to a selector bit that selects the destination output.
+Next is the <mark>demultiplexer gate</mark> which performs the opposite function of a multiplexer: it takes a single input value and routes it to one of two possible outputs, according to a selector bit that selects the destination output.

 ![[demultiplexer_gate.png]]